React Basics

 }

-function UserProfile({ userId }: { userId
+function UserProfile({ userId }: { userId: number }) {

-useEffect runs side effects -- things that happen outside of rendering (API calls, timers, subscriptions)[userId] tells React to re-run the effect only when userId changes[] means "run once on mount" -- omitting it entirely means "run after every render"Related: useEffect -- cleanup, dependency arrays, and common mistakes | SWR Basic Fetching -- a better approach to data fetching with caching and revalidation | Suspense -- loading states with React Suspense
+}useEffect runs side effects -- things that happen outside of rendering (API calls, timers, subscriptions)[userId] tells React to re-run the effect only when userId changes[] means "run once on mount" -- omitting it entirely means "run after every render"Related: useEffect -- cleanup, dependency arrays, and common mistakes | SWR Basic Fetching -- a better approach to data fetching with caching and revalidation | Suspense -- loading states with React Suspense

 Share state between sibling components by moving it to their parent.